JigsawStack/deep-research/README.md

 - Maps sources to reference numbers
 - Generates bibliography with citations
 - Formats output according to target length requirements

+## JigsawStack
+This project is part of [JigsawStack](https://jigsawstack.com/) - A suite of powerful and developer friendly APIs for various use cases while keeping costs low.
+Sign up [here](https://jigsawstack.com/) for free!

 ## 🛠️ Contributing